-This instruction manual covers the D/F "Mighty MIG" Water-Cooled Curved Gun Model HTC-16-MM, which offers a rugged design for MIG welding with wires ranging from .030"-3/32" diameter hard & cored wire, and 3/64"-3/32" AL wire.
+This instruction manual covers the D/F water cooled curved welding gun model HTC, which offers a rugged design for MIG welding.
+The model HTC accommodates wire diameter ranges of .030"-3/32" for hard/cored wire, and 3/64"-3/32" for aluminum wire.

-All D/F water cooled guns, whether they be of the pistol or curved type, have the feature of interchangeability from slip-in tips to threaded tips by changing the gun inner body adapter.
-The 1-1/2" water-cooled nozzle is ideal for unique job requirements.
+All D/F water cooled guns, whether they be of the pistol or curved type, have the feature of interchangeability from threaded tips to slip-in tips (Instruction Manual 367NCC) by changing the gun inner body adapter.
+In addition, the water cooled nozzle lengths of short 3", intermediate 4" and long 5" are available to meet job requirements.

-The model HTC-16-MM water cooled curved gun has a current capacity of 500 amperes, 100% duty cycle with CO2 shielding, and 450 amperes, 100% duty cycle with Argon shielding.
+The model HTC water cooled curved gun has a current capacity of 600 amperes, 100% duty cycle with CO2 shielding and 500 amperes, 100% duty cycle in Argon shielding.

+These tools are designed to reduce maintenance and to reduce parts inventory.
 All service lines are connected internally to the gun's inner body and exit the rear of the handle.
 The unique feature of these curved water cooled welding guns is that the nozzle assembly water chamber and inner body water chamber are serially connected to each other with sliding removable connectors making it a relatively simple matter to detach the nozzle assembly.
 Thus the need for gaskets or o-rings in the water passage system is completely eliminated.